Fizzyo/fizzyo-challenge/README.md

 ![Airway Clearance Devices](Airway.jpg)

-- We will be making available 3 x Fizzyo PEP Engineering devices to hacker for testing of game content

-- We will be making available 3 x Fizzyo Acepella Engineering devices to hacker for testing of game content
+-
 ### Test Data from devices + Samples

-- We have provided a Unity Sample Game which shows the input methods - see [Fizzyo-Unity-Example](https://github.com/ichealthhack/fizzyo-challenge/tree/master/Fizzyo-Unity-Example) Folder which contains pre calibration information, a sample game and test harness + test data
+- We have provided a Unity Sample Game which shows the input methods - see [Fizzyo-Unity-Example](https://github.com/Fizzyo/Games/tree/master/Sample%20Games/Fizzyo-Unity-Example) Folder which contains pre calibration information, a sample game and test harness + test data

-- We have provided a MonoGame Sample Game which shows the input methods - see [Fizzyo-Monogame-Example](https://github.com/ichealthhack/fizzyo-challenge/tree/master/Fizzyo-MonoGame-Example) Folder which contains pre calibration information, a sample game and test harness + test data
+- We have provided a MonoGame Sample Game which shows the input methods - see [Fizzyo-Monogame-Example](https://github.com/Fizzyo/Games/tree/master/Sample%20Games/Fizzyo-MonoGame-Example) Folder which contains pre calibration information, a sample game and test harness + test data
 The MonoGame Project provides the FizzyoDevice classes in a separate PCL project, for easy use in your game together with a handy InputManagement system and the BreathAnalyser helper.

 - We have provided Test Harnesses and sample data.
 The data data set of captured results from the devices are for games testing.
 This includes an example that allows you to load and playback breath data saved from a fizzyo device.